ckirksey3/marta-alexa/README.md

 # MartaTimes
-An Amazon Echo app for checking train arrival times for Atlanta's MARTA system
+An Amazon Echo app for checking train arrival times for Atlanta's MARTA system.
+In order to get it working, you must [request a Marta API key](http://www.itsmarta.com/developers/registrationform-rtt.aspx) and set it in process.env.MARTA_API_KEY.

 ### Intent Schema
 ```